OCA/reporting-engine/report_qweb_encrypt/README.rst

 Usage
 =====

-To make a report encryptable mark the field `Encryption` in the report record.
+To make a report encryptable mark the field `Encryptable` in the report record.

 Bug Tracker
 ===========